 Expect crystalline chains and central European understatement…with thousands of LEDs thrown in for effect.
 The result fits the historical ambience rather nicely.

-- The main lights traditionally start sometime in mid/late November and come down in early/mid January
+- The main lights start mid/late November

-- Book a concert experience* for your trip
+- Book a classical concert experience* for your Advent trip

 - See also: